 Relationships in the family during its life cycle, with some consideration of family life in other cultures.

-Visual Merchandising.
+259 Aesthetics for Living.
 3 hrs.

 Use of elements and principles of design to manipulate materials-props, background, lighting, mannequins, fabrics and signing-for three dimensional display.
 Includes business/commercial, retail and institutional display.